Fall Intersections Registration and Abstract Submission Information

 Please review all of the information about Intersections on this website prior to registering.
-SOURCE receives many questions that are addressed in this helpful information link.
+The Undergraduate Research Office receives many questions that are addressed in this helpful information link.
 Please have the necessary information ready prior to beginning the registration form, on the right.

 Presenting as a group?
 If you are presenting as a group, you need all group members' names, network IDs, and majors.
 Groups only need to do one registration and submit one abstract for all group members.
 Students cannot save this registration form to complete later or edit after submitting it.

 What does a completed Intersections registration include?
-A completed registration consists of: (1) Submitting this online form and (2) Project Statement/Abstract (formatted according to the Abstract Guidelines and submitted through the Abstract Submission Portal) on the right.
+A completed registration consists of: (1) Submitting this online form and (2) Project Abstract (formatted according to the Abstract Guidelines and submitted through the Abstract Submission Portal) on the right.
+The abstract cannot be submitted until the registration form is complete.
+The completed registration form will provide a unique identifier which will be needed to submit the abstract.
 If you have questions, please email firstname.lastname@example.org or email@example.com.

 Have another question about Intersections?
 Consult our list of frequently asked questions about Intersections!